North Carolina

 EdChoice Expert Feedback

+North Carolina’s ESA program for students with special needs helps hundreds of students access schools that are the right fit for them, but policymakers could do much more to expand educational opportunity.
 Eligibility for the ESA is limited to students in grades K–12 who have had an IEP.
-Only one in 10 North Carolina’s students are eligible for a scholarship and less than 1 percent of students statewide actually use one of North Carolina’s educational choice programs (including the Opportunity Scholarship).
+Only one in 10 North Carolina students are eligible for a scholarship and approximately two percent of students statewide actually use one of North Carolina’s educational choice programs (including the Opportunity Scholarship).
+To expand access to educational choice, North Carolina policymakers should expand eligibility to all students.
+North Carolina’s ESA program generally avoids unnecessary and counterproductive regulations.
+(Last updated December 18, 2023)

 Rules and Regulations